anshuneelkanth12-ctrl/tech-deck/README.md

 read the full article at its source.
 Paywalled sources (Financial Times) show a short **tailored summary** so you get the gist without a login.

-It rebuilds itself **every 3 hours on GitHub's free servers** — your computer does not need to be on.
+It rebuilds itself **automatically throughout the day on GitHub's free servers** — your computer does not need to be on.

 ---